-In 2019, the number of traffic accident fatalities in Japan was 3,215 people, the lowest total since the National Police Agency started recording statistics in 1948.
-However, as in the previous year, elderly people aged 65 or older continued to account for more than half of these fatalities keeping that percentage at a stubbornly high level.
-Broken down by situation, pedestrians and vehicle passengers continue to make up the majority of fatalities, followed by people on motorcycles and then people riding bicycles.
+In 2020, the number of traffic accident fatalities in Japan was 2,839 people, the lowest total and the first time if fell below 3,000 people since the National Police Agency started recording statistics in 1948.
+However, elderly people aged 65 or older continued to account for more than half of these fatalities, keeping that percentage at a stubbornly high level.
+There have been 200 to 300 accidents resulting from a driver emergency per year for some time.

 These circumstances are spurring Japanese government efforts to introduce driver assistance technologies that are effective at preventing traffic accidents.
 In March 2018, the Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) was the first government agency in the world to establish guidelines for systems (driver emergency response systems expanded to pull over on the road shoulder) that use autonomous driving technology to bring the vehicle as far onto the shoulder of the road as possible and then stop it if the driver is unable to continue driving due to a medical emergency.
 Furthermore, as a part of its measures to prevent traffic accidents by elderly drivers, MLIT established a national system to certify that collision mitigation braking systems for passenger vehicles have a certain level of performance.
-This was done at the request of automakers and implemented in April.
+This was done at the request of automakers and implemented in April 2018, and the certification results were first publicly released in April 2019.
+In April 2020, the certification system was expanded to cover pedestrian-aware collision mitigation braking and sudden unintended acceleration suppression systems.

-In addition, the MLIT announced that Japan would introduce UN Regulation No. 144 - Accident Emergency Call Systems (AECS) adopted by the United Nations Economic Commission for Europe (UNECE) World Forum for Harmonization of Vehicle Regulations (WP.29) starting in 2020, and the new international standard stipulated in UN Regulation No. 79 - Uniform Provisions Concerning the Approval of Vehicles with Regard to Steering Equipment concerning support functions for lane changes while the driver is holding the steering wheel in 2021.
-Revisions to the Road Transport Vehicle Act and the Road Traffic Act successively approved during the 2019 ordinary Diet session will lift the ban on level 3 autonomous driving in Japan in 2020.
+In addition, the MLIT announced that Japan would introduce UN Regulation No. 144 - Accident Emergency Call Systems (AECS) adopted by the World Forum for Harmonization of Vehicle Regulations (WP.29) starting in 2020, and the new international standard stipulated in UN Regulation No. 79 - Uniform Provisions Concerning the Approval of Vehicles with Regard to Steering Equipment concerning support functions for lane changes while the driver is holding the steering wheel in 2021.